FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0007-consistent-language/README.md

 **Do not use periods** on short UI elements like buttons or labels.
 Use them only in full-sentence tooltips or descriptive text.

+**Only use ellipsis (…)** at the end of menu items or commands when the action requires further user input which is abbreviated by the ellipsis.
+For example, `Export As…` will ask about the extension to export (e.g. "Export as PDF").
+Do not use ellipsis only because the action opens an additional dialog: "Unit Converter…" is an example of bad ellipsis use because there is no user input that can be used to finish the name of that label.

-**Use ellipsis (…)** at the end of menu items or commands that require user input.
-Do not use three periods "..." instead of the ellipsis character `…` for consistency.
+**When using ellipsis (…)** do not use three periods "..." instead of the ellipsis character `…` for consistency and do not place a space in front or after the ellipsis.
+Do not use a single ellipsis as command or button text.

 Do not put a colon or space at the end of labels that are followed by required user input (e.g.
 QLabel for input box, button, dropdown, or checkbox) or headers.
 Instead of "X direction: " write `X